Okehampton railway station: 2021 reopening

 In November 2017, the government included the reopening of the line from Exeter to Okehampton as part of its plans to expand the network.
 Chris Grayling, the secretary of state for transport, wrote to local MPs in January 2018 to inform them of the details.

 In January 2020, British American Railway Services announced that due to financial problems, it intended to sell all its British operations, including the Dartmoor Railway.
 The United Kingdom government's November 2020 Spending Review included a commitment to restore passenger services and £40 million was allocated for reopening the Dartmoor line in the March 2021 government budget.

 It was announced on 19 March 2021 that Okehampton station would reopen with regular services by the end of the year, funded as part of the government's Restoring Your Railway programme.
 Ownership of the northern half (platform 3) of the station was transferred from Devon County Council to Network Rail in July 2021 for £1.
 The council retains control of the rest of the station (platforms 1 and 2) and is responsible for maintenance of the footbridge.
 The station and the line reopened on 20 November 2021 with a train every two hours and was increased to hourly in May 2022.

+In January 2024 Storm Henk blew the roof off the station footbridge resulting the closure of the station.

 Facilities

-Although Okehampton is not a staffed station it has a ticket machine, help point, public address system, information screens, CCTV and WiFi.
+Although Okehampton is not a staffed station it has a ticket machine, help point, public address system, information screens, CCTV and Wi-Fi.
 In May 2021, GWR said they would work with the local community to add new facilities including a cafe, Dartmoor National Park visitor centre, a shop, and toilets.